 oomph-lib, a C++ library for solving partial differential equations using the finite element method.

-I am also nominally responsible for the styling of the website too.
+I also overhauled the styling of the website.

-I co-created MultipleScattering.jl, which is a Julia library for simulating the acoustic scattering from multiple particles.
+During my PhD I co-created MultipleScattering.jl, which is a Julia library for simulating the acoustic scattering from multiple particles (see example on right).
 The library uses multiple dispatch instead of object oriented principles to build general machinery which could be easily extended to different numbers of dimensions, different equations (like the Poisson equation or linear elasticity), particle shapes and sources.

-I am a co-founder and engineer at etymo.io, where we build knowledge graphs for enterprise.
-For an example, we developed scholar.etymo.io a search engine for AI researchers.
+I am a co-founder and engineer at etymo.io, where we build knowledge graphs.
+For an example, we developed scholar.etymo.io a search engine for AI researchers (this has since closed).
 More technical details can be found in our pre-print on arXiv explaining the mathematical underpinnings and system architecture of the search engine.

 I have lead the software development of a data-logger and pass-through device.
 The data logger was used to monitor water flow for a UK gym chain.
 The pass-through device passes messages from Ethernet to RS232, then sends back any replies.
-The unit can be configured by a webpage, reports its presence over Control4 SDDP and we are in the process of developing support for cloud control such as Alexa.
-It is currently in production and has been installed in commercial TVs.
+The unit can be configured by a webpage, reports its presence over Control4 SDDP and we have also developed support for cloud control such as Alexa.
+It has been in production for several years and is installed in hundreds of commercial TVs.

 As the Webmaster for the chapter, it was my responsibility to maintain and update the website.
 This included redesigning the interface of the website, as the old interface had become dated and unsuitable for mobiles.As a member of the committee, it was also my responsibility to organise conferences:

-I recently ran a short seminar/workshop on basic web design skills for students at The University of Manchester.
+I also ran a short seminar/workshop on basic web design skills for students at The University of Manchester.
 The content of the workshop can be found on GitHub.

 Inspired by our interest in transparent and effective charity, Charlie Whittaker and I attended Mondohack III.
 Organised by the startup bank Monzo (previously called Mondo), it was an invitation to play with their API.
 Our idea was that when a user donated money to a charity, we would detect this and give them information on what the donation would acheive.
 Thanks to the admirable efforts by charities like the Against Malaria Foundation, we could then provide a donor with an update on its true impact right in their bank statement.
 Charity can seem distant, and as a result donors may give little thought to the actual impact.
 Tools like this could close the gap and encourage donors to consider their impact, perhaps choosing higher impact charities.